donquixote2u/GetPage/README.md

-GETHTML.php is an example of using GetPage in php. just call webpage with url as argument e.g. http://localhost/GetHTML.php?url=someurl.com
+GETHTML.php is an example of using GetPage in php. just call webpage with url as argument e.g. http://localhost/GetHTML.php?url=someurl.com note that you will need to change the php  according to wich version of python you want to call

 GetPage.sh is an example of a cgi shell script calling python  (put in your webserver cgi folder)